hessu/aprsc/doc/CONFIGURATION.md

     HTTPStatusOptions ShowEmail=1

+### Whitelisting logins  and packets ###

+The following options allow the server operator to allow logins and packets from specific callsigns.
+Both options support 'glob' type wildcards ('*' matches 0 or more any characters, '?' matches exactly one any character).
+The examples below are examples only - there is currently, by default, no need to have the example callsigns blocked.

+Separate multiple callsigns with spaces.

+AllowLoginCall rejects logins by the specified callsign.
+Callsigns which are not valid callsigns on the APRS-IS (non-alphanumeric, too long, etc) are rejected by default.

+    AllowLoginCall P1RAT* P?ROT*

+AllowSourceCall makes the server drop packets sent by the given source callsign, even though they were injected at a different server.
+The following callsigns are dropped by default: N0CALL* NOCALL* SERVER*

+    AllowSourceCall P1RAT* P?ROT*

+Allowed Logins take precedence over Disallow so you are able to disallow blocks of addresses or convert to whitelist only by doing the following.
+    DisallowLoginCall *
+    AllowLoginCall AB1CD

 ### Rejecting logins and packets ###

 The following options allow the server operator to reject logins and packets